apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

         command(lang: String, input: Object) : CommandResult @fetcher(name:"samples/command")
     }

-    # There are no constaints on the rest of the schema, which the assembler simply concatenates
+    # There are no constraints on the rest of the schema, which the assembler simply concatenates
     # after the Query and Mutation sections
     type Folder {
       path : ID!